LearnersGuild/guide/General/Slack_and_Echo.md

 Guidance for managing the volume of posts and notifications you are fielding and suggestions for protecting your attention throughout the day:

 1. **Choose your channels wisely**.
 Only join channels that you wish to stay up to date with.
-To ensure smooth Guild-wide communication, please commit to joining and monitoring the following channels, at a minimum: \#Oakland, \#YouHouseChannel, \#YourCohortChannel, \#significant-updates, and your project team channel for the current week.
+To ensure smooth Guild-wide communication, please commit to joining and monitoring the following channels, at a minimum: \#Oakland, \#YouHouseChannel, \#YourPhaseChannel, \#Onboarding, \#guild-announcements, and the \#space channel.
 Choose your other channels carefully, hide or leave channels you're done with.
 Keep it clean.

 2. **Make Slack a "pull", not "push" experience**.
 Decide whether you'd like to turn desktop notifications for Slack off during the day.
 Schedule set times that you'll catch up on messages - e.g. before standup, over lunch, and right before you leave.
-Make Slack work for you, don't work for Slack.
+Make Slack work for you, don't work for Slack. \(Or actually, _working for Slack_ is a great aspiration.
+Just make sure their app isn't distracting you during the day.\)

 ### Special drill down on @channel notifications: